debghs/ax3s/README.md

-# 3D Particle Motion Plotter
+# ax3s

 This project visualizes the 3D motion of a particle based on continuous input data for position, velocity, and acceleration.
-The visualization can be done using either Matplotlib or Plotly, and both implementations handle real-time updates.
+The visualization can be done using Matplotlib and it can handle real-time updates.

 ## Features